 Is that worth it?
 Well, it depends on your budget.

 But if you don’t like dealing with things yourself, paying a little more for less hassle might be a good choice.
 Additionally, time is money, and every second you spend fiddling with backups or caching is time you could be designing or growing your site.

 Five Other Things to Consider When You Choose WordPress Hosting

 Beyond the “type” of WordPress hosting itself, here are some other things to consider when you choose WordPress hosting.

-I’m going to leave off the obvious factors like price and user reviews, as those are a pretty generic part of any purchasing decision and you don’t need me to tell you to find something within your budget.
+I’m going to leave off the obvious factors like price and user reviews, as those are a pretty generic part of any purchasing decision.
+You can see some affordable WordPress hosting options in this article from Hostingpill.com.